wp-plugins/tilted-twitter-cloud-widget/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Added: disclaimer for discontinued support

 = 1.0.3 =
 * Added: horizontal spread option
 * Changed: only show words with at least 4 letters